 In other words, put together your own set of strength standards, and use them as a benchmark for your own performance.
 This can work well as a motivational tool, adding an element of competition to your training.

-And by strength, I’m not just talking about maximal strength (i.e. your ability to lift a heavy weight for a single repetition).
+And by strength, I’m not just talking about maximal strength (i.e. your ability to lift a heavy weight for a 1RM).
 Rather, I’m talking about your repetition strength, or your ability to crank out multiple reps with the same amount of weight.

 When I go to the gym, for example, I bring a little notebook with me, where I record what exercises I do, and how many reps I do in each set.